csharrison/prio-documents/draft-pda-protocol.md

 2. Aggregation function choice.
 Some aggregation functions leak slightly more than the function output itself. {{questions-and-params}} discusses the leakage profiles of various aggregation functions in more detail.

+## Infrastructure diversity

+Prio deployments should ensure that aggregators do not have common dependencies that would enable a single vendor to reassemble inputs.
+For example, if all participating aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.

+## Data integrity constraints

+Data integrity concerns the accuracy and correctness of the outputs in the system.
+The integrity of the output can be influenced by an incomplete round of aggregation caused by network partitions, or by bad actors attempting to cause inaccuracies in the aggregates.
+An example data integrity constraint is that every share must be processed exactly once by all aggregators.
+Data integrity constraints may be at odds with the threat model if meeting the constraints requires replaying data.

+Aggregator operators should expect to encounter invalid inputs during regular operation due to misconfigured or malicious clients.
+Low volumes of errors are tolerable; the input-verification protocol and AFEs are robust in the face of malformed data.
+Aggregators may need to detect and mitigate statistically significant floods of invalid or identical inputs that affect accuracy, e.g., denial of service (DoS) events.

+Certain classes of errors do not exist in the input-validation protocol considered in this document.
+For example, packet loss errors when clients make requests directly to aggregators are not relevant when the leader proxies requests and controls the schedule for signaling aggregation rounds.

 ### Threat model